Sukanyajsavadatti/Healthcare-Hospital-Analytics/README.md

 The dashboard provides an interactive view of hospital operations and enables users to examine healthcare metrics across different departments, diagnoses, patients, and appointment outcomes.

+## Project Conclusion

+The **Healthcare Patient & Hospital Operations Analytics** project demonstrates how healthcare operational data can be transformed into meaningful analytical insights using **SQL and Power BI**.

+The analysis covered patient demographics, hospital admissions, diagnoses, departmental activity, average length of stay, readmissions, and appointment outcomes.
+SQL was used to explore and validate the underlying healthcare data, while Power BI was used for data modeling, KPI development, interactive visualizations, and dashboard creation.

+The final dashboard provides a consolidated view of key hospital operational metrics and highlights variations in admission volumes, department activity, length of stay, readmissions, diagnoses, and appointment outcomes.

+Through this project, I developed practical experience in **SQL querying, relational data analysis, Power BI data modeling, DAX measures, dashboard development, KPI analysis, and data storytelling** within a healthcare domain.

+The project demonstrates the process of converting raw healthcare data into structured analysis and communicating the resulting patterns through an interactive business intelligence dashboard.